When a design problem is initially formed by establishing Fixes and constraints, the high level situation will likely be one of three cases:

 Under-specified situations have too few constraints.
 There is nothing that prevents Seek from producing a trivial result.
 A Seek operation on an under-specified situation will likely result in an extremely poor ("degenerate") design.
 For example, Seek Min Weight could produce a design with close to zero dimensions.
 Well, probably not what you wanted but at least it has very low weight !

 Over-specified situations have fixes and constraints that are mutually exclusive, allowing no solution.
 See below for examples.
-A Search operation on an over-specified situation will almost certainly produce a Feasibility result that is "NOT FEASIBLE".
-It is also possible for a properly-specified situation with ambitious goals to produce a "NOT FEASIBLE" search result.
-Unfortunately, without a careful analysis plus good understanding of the equations and values involved, it will be difficult to distinguish the difference between these two cases.
+A Search operation on an over-specified situation will almost certainly produce a result that is "NOT FEASIBLE".
+Unfortunately, it is also possible for a properly-specified situation with overly ambitious goals to produce a "NOT FEASIBLE" search result.
+Without a careful analysis plus good understanding of the equations and values involved, it can be difficult to distinguish the difference between these two cases.

 Properly-specified situations without overly ambitious goals may provide a "feasible region" where a range of variable values do not violate constraints.
 In this case, a Search will terminate when it finds the first feasible result.
 A Seek is necessary to find a design that is "best" ... specifically, the min or max of one of the design variables.

-Note that the ODOP default designs, a.k.a.
-Startup and initialState, are under-specified.
-Depending on the selection of the variable to minimize or maximize, these designs require the user to add additional constraints in order to produce a useful result with Seek.
+Note that the ODOP default designs, also known as Startup and initialState, are under-specified.
+These designs generally require the user to add additional constraints in order to produce a useful result with Seek.

-In the Rectangular Solid design type that provides a simple demonstration case, an over-specified situation can be created by establishing a minimum constraint on Volume while there is also a maximum constraint on Weight.
-Weight and Volume are directly linked by the material Density, a Calculation Input that is not available for Search to adjust.
+In the Rectangular Solid design type, an over-specified situation can be created by establishing a minimum constraint on Volume while there is also a maximum constraint on Weight.
+Weight and Volume are directly linked by the material Density, which is a Calculation Input that is not available for Search to adjust.
 Thus, depending on the values, finding a feasible solution may be impossible.

 Coil spring design offers many such opportunities to over-specify a design situation.
 Some of these are a consequence of Hooke's Law which says that the force-deflection relationship of coil springs is linear.